garden-io/garden/docs/reference/commands.md

     # A description of the workflow.
     description:

+    # A map of environment variables to use for the workflow.
+These will be available to all steps in the workflow.
+    envVars:
+      # Number, string or boolean
+      <name>:

     # A list of files to write before starting the workflow.
     #
     # This is useful to e.g. create files required for provider authentication, and can be created from data stored in